 Schumpeter acknowledged that dynamic analysis called for a new light on equilibrium.
 Such new light arises when, over and above, the equilibria of supply and demand with respect to goods and services, there are recognized further equilibria that have to be maintained…..Moreover, such macroequilibria are more fundamental than the microequilibria assembled by Walras.
 The former are the conditions of a properly functioning economy [CWL 15, 92]

-The proper functioning of economic expansion includes the implementation of the basic-expansion phase.
+The proper functioning of economic expansion includes the implementation of its basic-expansion phase.

 The ideal pure cycle suffers no contractions or layoffs.
 In this pure cycle the basic expansion succeeds the surplus expansion in an orderly fashion.
 The economic process “makes its way serenely into the haven of the stationary state.”
-“There is no slump, no recession, no depression, no crash.
+It expands “without mishap, without inflation, without unemployment, without a break in confidence.”
 So, if these unfortunate events are not inevitable, why have they so often occurred?
 What do we fail to understand?
 What do we do wrong?
 Is the problem “the cut-off of the basic expansion?”
 Does the basic expansion get truncated rather than fully implemented?
 Can this problem be explained as an increase in the flow of basic products without a proportionate increase in the flow of incomes to purchase these products?
 Is there a lack of concomitance of one flow with another?

 The key problem of the modern economy … that problem is the cut-off of the basic expansion due primarily to the discouragement, for basic businesses, of shrinking prices.
 Basic outlay, basic income, basic receipts should keep pace, a climbing pace, with climbing basic production.
 But that keeping-pace has conditions which are impossible to fulfill with the present mindset of business and economics.
 [McShane 2017, 69]